Flow Research on Creativity

 The fact that this study was conducted by the Japanese Ministry of Health, Labour and Welfare suggests that Japan may be ahead of the game when it comes to prioritizing the connection between lifestyle and mental health.

-Hobbies Improve Overall Health in Elderly
+Hobbies and Flow Improve Overall Health in Elderly

 Ever wonder if creative hobbies will keep us healthier as we age?
 The quick answer?
 Yes!
 The below study is a longitudinal one and looked at more than 600 elderly adults living independently and used ADLs (activities of daily living like walking, dressing, feeding themselves, bathing, etc.) as an assessment of overall health as related to their involvement in hobbies.
 Hobbies made a significant positive difference in overall well-being, physical health and abilities, and independence.